sandeepyadav3/Rewards-Processor/README.md

 # Rewards-Processor

-An API service that calculates the reward points earned for every receipt.
+An API service that calculates the reward points earned given a receipt.

 ### Endpoint: Process Receipts